creatives-book-club/creatives-book-club.github.io/_posts/2021-06-28-july-launch.md

 At the end of every month we'll post about the things you've been making, and then on the first of every month we'll post the next set of books!

-You can suggest books by messaging us on any platform/emailing letting us know what books you want to design for.
+You can suggest books by messaging us on any platform/emailing letting us know what books you want to design/make for.

 If you want to contribute to the project in any other way, just have a chat with us!